W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 3. Your own state of mind is a good example of how the ego was made.
 ²When you threw knowledge away it is as if you never had it.
-³This is so apparent that one need only recognise it to see that it does happen.
+³This is so apparent that one need only recognize it to see that it does happen.
 ⁴If this occurs in the present, why is it surprising that it occurred in the past?
 ⁵Surprise is a reasonable response to the unfamiliar, though hardly to something that occurs with such persistence.
 ⁶But do not forget that the mind need not work that way, even though it does work that way now.